-Initial radiation surveys of source containers
+- Initial radiation surveys of source containers

 - List of emergency procedures and phone numbers for help

 - Calibrated survey meters

 - Leak test supplies

 - Radiation signs and rope

 - Gloves

 - Temporary shielding materials

 - Dosimeters and film badges

 - Plastic bags for contaminated items

 - Batteries for survey meter

 - Tape measure

+- Suitable allen key and wrench for opening the protective cap

-5.5 Important Safety Calculations
+4.5 Important Safety Calculations

 The best method for determining an individual's dose rate is to measure the radiation field intensity with a survey meter.
-From a Cs-137 or Co-60 source, which are gamma emitters, the exposure rate in μ Sv/h (mR/hr) can be read directly from a calibrated meter.
+From a 137Cs or 60Co source, which are gamma emitters, the exposure rate in μ Sv/h (mR/hr) can be read directly from a calibrated meter.
 Most meters are still calibrated in the traditional unit of Roentgen, more than likely in milliroentgens (mR) or microroentgens (μ R).
 For gamma rays, mrem/hour would be equal to the radiation field intensity in mR/hour.
 For example, if the measured radiation field intensity three feet from the source is 0.6 mR/hr, a person standing three feet from the source would have a dose equivalent of 6 μ Sv (0.6 mrem).
 Some meters are calibrated in units of μ Sv.

-5.5.1 Dose Rate Calculation
+4.5.1 Dose Rate Calculation